Oven Installation In Melbourne

 Gas ovens are few and far between these days with most of our clients with opting for the superior experience of an electric oven.
 Needless to say the process of installing a gas oven requires a completely different process and different trades persons.

 For this reason it is very important to ensure that you are aware as to whether or not your old oven is gas or electric powered.
 Addison have the trades persons to undertake either type of installation however if you wish to upgrade from a gas to an electric oven our electricians will need to run a new circuit to power the product.
-Tip: if your old oven had a visible flame when operating then it is a gas powered product.

 Typical Freestanding Oven Types